hilaryparker/HeadNeck/doc/statworkflow.md

 ## Prediction
+Above we gave motivation for why batch correction helped normalize the expression levels in different arrays.
+Now we'd like to convince you that this batch correction will help in prediction problems.

 Being able to predict an outcome of interest in a new sample is a major reason why we research genetic diseases.
 In this case, the outcome we care about is the HPV status.
 There were six samples in this case that did not have a reported HPV status.
 Below I will walk through how to build a predictor in order to identify the HPV status for these six samples.

 One of the first and most important steps that you should perform when doing a prediction problem is to cross-validate the accuracy of the predictor you want to use, in conjunction with the normalization and batch-correction techniques you will use.
 In this case, I am interested in predicting the HPV status of some unlabeled samples using prediction analysis of microarrays (PAM).
 In order to make sure the predictor is valid, and furthermore in order to assess whether or not the batch-correction techniques are improving the predictor, I will perform cross-validation in three different scenarios.